 I have a dear friend who insists she was a terrible student.
-She recalls how, back when she was in school, she often finished reading her lessons—and had no idea what she had read.
+She complains about how she often finished reading her lessons ... and had no idea what she had just read.

 Until I have “pegs” upon which to hang new facts and ideas, most of it falls to the floor.
-Fortunately, as I become familiar with a subject, my retention steadily increases.
+Fortunately, once I become familiar with a subject, my retention steadily increases.

 As I learned a little about how our brains work, I discovered my friend and I are not alone.